Four Peaks to Pique Your Interest

-Recognizable by its flat top, Avalanche peak lives among the Absaroka Mountains near the park’s eastern entrance.
+Recognizable by its flat top, Avalanche Peak lives among the Absaroka Mountains near the park’s eastern entrance.
 From the beginning, the hiker begins a steep climb through a thick alpine forest.
 You’ll continue upward when the forest will give way to open meadows, and eventually, the bowl at the base of the peak.
 Loose scree dominates the top half of the peak, so tread with caution as you walk up and across the steep ridgeline.
-With no switchbacks, this hike is a difficult one, but well worth the spectacular views of the Absaroka Range, Yellowstone Lake and even the Grand Tetons.
+With no switchbacks, this hike is a difficult one, but well worth the spectacular views of the Absaroka Range, Yellowstone Lake, and even the Grand Tetons.

-Avalanche Peak’s trailhead is located 19 miles (30.6 km) east of the Fishing Bridge Junction (8 mi/12.9 km west of East Entrance) and across the road from pullout at west end of Eleanor Lake.
+Avalanche Peak’s trailhead is located 19 miles (30.6 km) east of the Fishing Bridge Junction (8 mi/12.9 km west of East Entrance) and across the road from the pullout at the west end of Eleanor Lake.